k8spin/opa-k8s-development/README.md

 This is the main structure with a set of basic rules *(demo rules)*.
 [K8Spin](https://k8spin.cloud) has it owns rules *(no released, security matters)*.
 So, you are free to pick up this project and start developing new rules without having to deploy untested rules to a kubernetes cluster.

 If you find out a better way to develop OPA rules, let us know :).
-Dont forget to [join our slack group](https://slack.k8spin.cloud).
+Don't forget to [join our slack group](https://slack.k8spin.cloud).

 Thanks!